-However Palombaggia is often referring to the whole peninsula and includes the famous Tamaricciu beach just South-west of it
+However, Palombaggia is often referring to the entire peninsula and includes the famous Tamaricciu beach just South-west of it.

 How to get to Palombaggia Beach

 By Car - The best way to visit all the amazing beaches and other locations in South Corsica is by car.
 There is so much to see.
-Palombaggia is included in my eBooks with all the practical tips and the GPS coordinates of of free and paying carparks:
+My eBooks includes all the practical tips and the GPS coordinates of of free and paying carparks.